USA & Canada Adventure Overview

 In Denver, we’ll stay downtown to give us access to all the food and entertainment options available.
 In Glenwood Springs, our hotel will be walking distance from the largest hot spring in America.
 The accommodations in Moab are sure to satisfy the adventurous spirit in all.
 We’ll be staying in “glamping” style canvas tents equipped with cots, sheets, bathrooms, and more.
 In Jackson, we’ll stay in a lodge located close to downtown so we can take in everything the quaint city has to offer while still accessing the Grand Tetons.
 In Yellowstone, we’ll use the same glamping style canvas platform tents to get the rustic experience of visiting the National Parks without roughing it!
 Just west of Glacier National Park we’ll stay in an awesome cabin resort equipped with its own swimming pool and plethora of activities.

 In Calgary, we’ll stay at a downtown location convenient to restaurants and the park.
 In Banff, we’ll stay close to downtown in a quaint lodge.
 In Golden, a unique hotel in historic downtown will be our home for two nights.
-Our accommodation in Ashcroft is the most unique of all.
-We’ll spend two nights on a family-owned ranch in the middle of British Columbia.
 In Whistler, we’ll stay at a beautiful resort right off the mountain.

 For safety reasons, we do not publish the names of the accommodations we use.
 We do not feel it is safe to publish the name of a hotel where a group of teenagers is staying abroad.
 After registering, participants and parents are given access to our secure parent website where you will be able to see the names of all of the accommodations for a trip.